What Is a 0-10v Dimmer Switch or a 1-10v Dimmer Switch?

 Option 1: Rewire the connection between the switch and the LED light fixture. but that can be messy and/or expensive.

-Option 2: Connect a low voltage dimming switch to the low voltage wires on the LED dimmable driver.
-This works, but it pretty much a “set it and forget it solution” as the dimming control is usually installed on or in the LED light fixture, and accessing the control is difficult.
+Option 2: Connect a low-voltage dimming switch to the low-voltage wires on the LED dimmable driver.
+This works, but it is pretty much a “set it and forget it solution” as the dimming control is usually installed on or in the LED light fixture, and accessing the control is difficult.

 Option 3: Get a remote low voltage dimming control.
 A remote low voltage dimming control has 2 primary components.
 The first is the dimming control that is connected to the 2 wires that control dimming on a 0-10v or 1-10v LED dimming driver.
 The control is powered by the LED driver and pretty much never has to be accessed once connected.
 The second component is the remote control.
 The remote control, which is powered by a battery, is either hand-held or installed in the wall depending on the design of the remote control.